vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Yellow Roses.md

 ##### In Kit's Room
 Physical: The room is luxurious, modern, and large.
 The grey linen curtains darken the wood slat and marble walls.
 Like a picture you'd find in a magazine trying to sell you upscale furniture or a thread of rooms you'd want to live in.
 A young man in his 20s is asleep in his bed, hooked to wires and tubes.
 A rhythm of beats bounce around the walls.
 On the other side of the bed away from the monitors is a vase of yellow roses.
 One of them is withered.

 Spiritual: You enter a large garden.
 Hedges guide you towards stone steps and trimmed green arches.
 The sky is blue and the clouds are white.
 There are yellow roses everywhere.
-Eventually you stumble upon a gazebo where a young man enjoys a cup of tea
+Eventually you stumble upon a gazebo where a young man enjoys a cup of tea with Huyen.